-With Europe once again open to vaccinated US visitors, we’re all daydreaming of that perfect Euro trip.
+With Europe once again open to travelers from around the world, we’re all daydreaming of that perfect Euro trip.
 If it’s sand and sun you’re looking for, complete with some wine, cuisine, and a little culture and history, too, there are plenty of spots to choose from on the European continent, especially in summer.
 And the Italian island of Ischia should be one of them.

 Ischia is a volcanic island in the Gulf of Naples, Italy.
 Yes, you’ve obviously heard of Capri — maybe you’ve even been.
 But Ischia is Capri’s quiet little sister that nobody notices (except locals, and the occasional European visitor).